boyter/boyter.org/content/posts/sloc-cloc-code.md

 One issue I did run into was running the above using the WSL for Windows.
 No matter what I did when run in the WSL I would never get any profile output.
 The solution was the compile on Windows run the application to capture the output and then for the web view use WSL for that and for inspection use Windows.

+So to get the nice web output

-go tool pprof -http=localhost:8090 scc.pprof
+	go tool pprof -http=localhost:8090 profile.pprof

+and to inspect the lines themselves

-go tool pprof scc.pprof
+	go tool pprof profile.pprof

+and to get the line by line counts

 	list github.com/boyter/scc/processor.countStats

-Checking profile output showed that rather unsuprisingly the core loop had suddenly become the bottle neck.
+Checking profile output showed that rather unsuprisingly the core loop takes a lot of the time.
 In the below the core loop is the large box on the left side named countStats.

 ![Profile](/static/sloc-cloc-code/profile1.png)

-Having a look at what I had in the core loop at the time,
+Having a look at what I had in the core loop before any optimisations it was written as below.

 {{<highlight go>}}
 if currentState == S_BLANK && checkForMatch(currentByte, index, endPoint, singleLineCommentChecks, fileJob) {